Palestine, Israel agree to halt unilateral measures in Jordan talks

-During talks in the Jordanian city of Aqaba, the two sides also affirmed “their commitment to all previous agreements between them, and to work towards a just and lasting peace.”
+The Israeli premier denied reports by the Israeli media that Israel, following the meeting, decided to freeze the construction of new settlements in the occupied West Bank for four months.

+“Construction and arrangement in Judea and Samaria (the Jewish name for the occupied West Bank) will continue according to the original planning and schedule without any changes.
+There is not and will not be any freezing,” Netanyahu tweeted.

-Palestinian and Israeli delegates have agreed during a security meeting in Jordan to halt any unilateral measures for a couple of months, according to Jordan’s foreign ministry.
+Following the meeting on Sunday, Jordan’s foreign ministry reported that Palestinian and Israeli delegates agreed to halt any unilateral measures for a couple of months.

-Sunday's meeting in the city of Aqaba was called by the US, Egypt and Jordan to discuss de-escalating tensions between Palestine and Israel.

-“The Government of Israel and the Palestinian National Authority confirmed their joint readiness and commitment to immediately work to end unilateral measures for a period of 3-6 months,” said the closing statement of the meeting cited by a Jordanian Foreign Ministry statement.

-“This includes an Israeli commitment to stop discussion of any new settlement units for 4 months and to stop authorisation of any outposts for 6 months,” it added.
+“This includes an Israeli commitment to stop discussion of any new settlement units for 4 months and to stop authorisation of any outposts for 6 months,” the ministry had said.

-According to the statement, the two sides also affirmed “their commitment to all previous agreements between them, and to work towards a just and lasting peace.”

 READ MORE: 'They shot to kill': Israeli troops kill 11 Palestinians in Nablus raid